A well-managed and fully resourced brand community makes a clear and noticeable impact upon almost every metric C-level executives care about.

 These are the innumerable number of issues where the community can be the first place for customers to go to get unstuck on any issue.
 They are precisely the kinds of questions other customers have the knowledge to help resolve.

 Even the worst 'issue' is too narrow.
 A community is a great place for people to get a 'gut check' or see if they’re following the right approach to achieving their goals.
-It’s a place where members can share their work or their approach and get feedback from others.
-There just simply isn’t any other place people can go for these kinds of questions.
+It’s a place where members can share their approach and get feedback from others.
+There simply isn’t any other place people can go for these kinds of questions.

 By being able to get feedback from other customers as they progress, a customer can feel more confident that they're doing the right thing and achieving the right outcome.